Holiday Shopping Guide: Where to Shop Local in the Springs

 Manitou Small Business Saturday

 Take a stroll through Manitou’s Downtown Historic District for Small Business Saturday.
 Pick up one-of-a-kind gifts from more than 90 locally owned businesses.
+On-street parking is free all day.
 Be sure to stay until the evening so you can see the town light up with festive holiday lights displays.

 Like this article and want to read more like it?